coleslaw-org/coleslaw/docs/hacking.md

 creation time and scrap the slugs altogether.
 Note that this will require changes to how we sort `NUMERIC-INDEX`.

-### Immutable Data

-Currently, most of our content classes (and the config class) have *accessor* slots in addition to *reader* slots.
-There should be no need for accessors as our data doesn't change after initialization.
-They are computed from the git repo, dumped into templates, and that's it.
-This is really a question of how we initialize things.
-I settled on the current `load-content` scheme, flawed as it is, because it is simple and lightweight.

-Content files in the git repo have a file extension denoting the content type, a header section with metadata and a text body.
-That gets transformed into a `construct` call (and ultimately `make-instance`) to the class matching the file extension, and a bunch of initargs.
-We avoid code duplication for lots of unique constructors, but we lose out some in error handling, separation of interface and implementation, etc.

-Keene's Object Oriented Programming in CL has good advice on this situation, specifically on page 162, Separation of Initargs and Slot Names.

 ### Finish up Basic Deploy

 The deploy method has been simplified and a git-hook plugin added.